paulstarmail/TipsOnEmbedded/README.md

 # Core Embedded
-A Swiss Army Knife for those who are preparing for an interview on Embedded Software.
+A Swiss Army Knife of concepts on Embedded Software.

 # Regular Expressions
 A comprehensive tutorial on General Regular Expression (similar, not if same to, Perl regular expression).